oracle-livelabs/oci/oci-cis-landing-zone/05-exadata-compartment/exadata.md

 Oracle Exadata is an extreme performance database that supports the most critical workloads for enterprise organizations.
 Often organizations will want special controls around who can interact with the Exadata(s).

+There are configurations that can be applied in the Landing Zone to accommodate Exadata workloads.
+These configurations mainly do two things.
+The first is to grant permissions to Exadata infrastructure to a select group of administrators via an additional group and compartment.
+The second is to create a new network with security rules in place for Exadata.

 In this lab, we will modify our previous Landing Zone to create a compartment and role specifically for housing and controlling Exadata.

 ## Configuration